Aircraft dynamic modes: Longitudinal modes

-Oscillating motions can be described by two parameters, the period of time required for one complete oscillation, and the time required to damp to half-amplitude, or the time to double the amplitude for a dynamically unstable motion.
+Oscillating motions can be described by two parameters, the period of time required for one complete oscillation, and the time required to damp to half-amplitude or the time to double the amplitude for a dynamically unstable motion.
 The longitudinal motion consists of two distinct oscillations, a long-period oscillation called a phugoid mode and a short-period oscillation referred to as the short-period mode.

 Phugoid (longer period) oscillations

-The longer period mode, called the "phugoid mode" is the one in which there is a large-amplitude variation of air-speed, pitch angle, and altitude, but almost no angle-of-attack variation.
+The longer period mode, called the "phugoid mode," is the one in which there is a large-amplitude variation of air-speed, pitch angle, and altitude, but almost no angle-of-attack variation.
 The phugoid oscillation is a slow interchange of kinetic energy (velocity) and potential energy (height) about some equilibrium energy level as the aircraft attempts to re-establish the equilibrium level-flight condition from which it had been disturbed.
-The motion is so slow that the effects of inertia forces and damping forces are very low.
-Although the damping is very weak, the period is so long that the pilot usually corrects for this motion without being aware that the oscillation even exists.
+The motion is so slow that the impact of both inertial and damping forces is only very slight; however, despite damping forces being very weak, the period is so long that the pilot usually automatically corrects for this motion without being consciously aware that the oscillation even exists.
 Typically the period is 20–60 seconds.
 This oscillation can generally be controlled by the pilot.

 Short period oscillations

 With no special name, the shorter period mode is called simply the "short-period mode".
-The short-period mode is a usually heavily damped oscillation with a period of only a few seconds.
 The motion is a rapid pitching of the aircraft about the center of gravity, essentially an angle-of-attack variation.
+The short-period mode is an oscillation with a period of only a few seconds that is usually heavily damped by the existence of lifting surfaces far from the aircraft’s center of gravity, such as a horizontal tail or canard.
 The time to damp the amplitude to one-half of its value is usually on the order of 1 second.
 Ability to quickly self damp when the stick is briefly displaced is one of the many criteria for general aircraft certification.